Skip to content

 Methods

 The effect of Irisquinone on cell viability and proliferation was evaluated using the CCK-8 assay.
 Fluorescence probe (Fast-TRFS) and DTNB assay were used to observe the inhibitory effect of Irisquinone on both intracellular and extracellular thioredoxin reductase (TrxR).
-The level of reactive oxygen species (ROS) in tumour cells was assessed using the DCFH-DA probe.
+The level of reactive oxygen species (ROS) in tumor cells was assessed using the DCFH-DA probe.
 Annexin V-FITC/PI, staining and microscopy experiments, were used to examine the apoptosis and pyroptosis.
 Western blotting analyses confirmed that Irisquinone induced apoptosis and pyroptosis in cancer cells by inhibiting TrxR to increase ROS generation.

 Results